 Additional material may be considered as data supplements.

 Short reports / Case reports

 Short reports are brief reports of original research and case reports are any report/case history of four cases or less.
+ADC only rarely publishes case reports/series and to be successful, the paper must have either exceptional hypothesis generating strength or a powerful and novel clinical message.
 The abstract of a paper that focuses on a case report(s) must summarise the essential descriptive elements of the case(s) and indicate their relevance and importance.
 If more illustrations are required, the text must be reduced accordingly.
 The title should be no longer than seven words.
 All case reports must be submitted with a scanned patient consent form uploaded as a supplemental file.
 Please click here for the Patient Consent Form.

 Letters to the editor

 The editor encourages submissions of important and topical observations or original exploratory research as a letter to the editor.

 Tables/Illustrations: up to 2

 To register a question, and to submit completed Archimedes topics, please email email@example.com first.
 The creation of such a topic summary follows this process: